anonutopia/anonutopians/anonwallet.md

 - [ ] buy anote for profit
 - [ ] official versioning + code
-- [ ] confirmatin dialog on exchange - choose fee currency / advanced fee management
+- [ ] confirmation dialog on exchange - choose fee currency / advanced fee management
 - [ ] pay fee in any of our currencies (choose automatically and / or manually)
 - [ ] hardcoded fee price
 - [ ] enable wbtc and weth